-- Explain the role they are being asked to play in the examination.
-This is especially important for an "outside" or "external" member, who may not be familiar with the Annenberg examination process.
-Explain the customs of preparation, writing, and evaluation. - □ Show the faculty your reading list and have it reviewed on the spot, or leave an opening for suggestions. - Refine agreement on the areas.
+J an "outside" or "external" member, who may not be familiar with the Annenberg examination process.
+Explain the customs of preparation, writing, and evaluation.
+Show the faculty your reading list and have it reviewed on the spot, or leave an opening for suggestions.
+Refine agreement on the areas.
 Communicate whether the committee member will be a sole or collaborative writer of questions.
-(Make this decision with your advisor prior to meeting with committee members.) - Discuss the number of questions, and whether you will be asked to choose between questions. - Discuss the relation of the exam and its various areas to the dissertation project. - □ After the meeting, summarize what was agreed upon and email this information to the committee member, requesting modification if memory varies.
+(Make this decision with your advisor prior to meeting with committee members.)
+Discuss the number of questions, and whether you will be asked to choose between questions.
+Discuss the relation of the exam and its various areas to the dissertation project.
+After the meeting, summarize what was agreed upon and email this information to the committee member, requesting modification if memory varies.
 Include a modified reading list and request feedback to make sure you are on the same page.